fury-gl/fury/docs/source/posts/2022/2022-08-16-week-9-mohamed.rst

 What did you do this week?
 --------------------------

-- Made two tutorials that show two approaches on how to animate primitives of the same FURY actor using the ``Timeline``.
+- Made two tutorials in this `PR`_ that show two approaches on how to animate primitives of the same FURY actor using the ``Timeline``.

     .. raw:: html